es2812/django-course-keepcoding/README.md

 - Section 10:
   - Since Django 2.0 the ForeignKey constructor requires an additional attribute, `on_delete`.
   - With Python 3 django no longer complains when given an UTF-8 character.
+  - The syntax `<int:var>` can be used in the path method to recognize integers instead of using regex.